Elias Díaz Player Props: Rockies vs. Royals

 Elias Díaz At The Plate

-- Diaz has 54 hits and an OBP of .368 to go with a slugging percentage of .483.
-All three of those stats are tops among Colorado hitters this season.
+- Diaz leads Colorado with an OBP of .371, plus a team-best slugging percentage of .489.

-- Among qualified hitters, he ranks fifth in batting average, while his on-base percentage ranks 24th and he is 45th in slugging.
+- Among the qualifying batters in MLB, his batting average ranks fifth, his on-base percentage ranks 22nd, and he is 39th in the league in slugging.

-- Diaz has had at least one RBI in 36.7% of his games this season (18 of 49), with more than one RBI eight times (16.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- Diaz has picked up an RBI in 38.0% of his games this season, with two or more RBI in 18.0% of his games.
+He has also plated three or more runs in one contest.

-- He has scored in 18 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.